 In today’s interview I get to speak with US board-certified orthopaedic spinal surgeon and a thriving type 1 diabetic, Dr Carrie Diulus.

-In today’s interview we get a chance to talk about traditional approaches to type 1 diabetes, why she chose to go vegan keto and how she made the low carb diet work for her.
+We get a chance to talk about traditional approaches to type 1 diabetes, why she chose to go vegan keto and how she made the low carb diet work for her.

 After speaking with Carrie, I have a better understanding of how the low-carb diet can be adapted to suit individual dietary needs if a person wishes to be on a plant based diet that is vegetarian or vegan.

 Whether you are trying to manage diabetes or simply have a preference for a specific diet, be that vegan, vegetarian or carnivorous, (with a few tweaks) you can still try the ketogenic diet and see if it works for you.

 Special thanks to Carrie for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links